Kyodo Public Relations

 Kyodo Public Relations or Kyodo PR is the largest independent public relations agency in Japan.
-It provide service mainly for enterprises.
+It provides service mainly for enterprises.
 It was founded in 1964 by Sakae Ohashi and listed on stock market of JASDAQ in 2005.

 In 2021, Kyodo PR was ranked 46th on the Global Top 250 PR Agency Ranking.

 Location

 Kyodo PR is located in Ginza, in the center of Tokyo.